Physical Education, Intramural & Club Sports

 All club sports teams have the opportunity to earn physical education credit for their season.
 The requirements for earning PE credits for the season is outlined by the Club Sports Director at the first team meeting of the season.
 Students interested in earning PE credits must complete all requirements listed specifically for their team.

 Sailing Club athletes must be certified in CPR and AED, either by American Red Cross or American Heart Association.
 Proof of certification must be provided at first team meeting.

 NOTE: Ice Hockey & Rugby athletes.
-Physicals must be completed by a physician and given to the Health Center upon arrival to campus.
-The physical form may be downloaded from the web site or upon request from the Health Center (it is the same physical form required for all new students).
+Physicals must be completed by a physician and given to Health Services upon arrival to campus.
+The physical form may be downloaded from the web site or upon request from Health Services (it is the same physical form required for all new students).
 Members of these teams must complete a physical every other year (i.e. FY, then JR year).
 This form must be completed within 6 months of the beginning of their season (rugby – September 1; ice hockey – November 1).
 The form may be found at this link.
 Information about the club sports programs may be found here.